csandman/chakra-react-select/README.md

     <chakraComponents.LoadingIndicator
       // The color of the main line which makes up the spinner
-      // This could be accomplished using `chakraStyles` but it is also available as a custom prop color="currentColor" // <-- This default's to your theme's text color (gray.700 in light mode | whiteAlpha.900 in dark mode)
+      // This could be accomplished using `chakraStyles` but it is also available as a custom prop color="currentColor" // <-- This default's to your theme's text color (Light mode: gray.700 | Dark mode: whiteAlpha.900)
       // The color of the remaining space that makes up the spinner emptyColor="transparent"
       // The `size` prop on the Chakra spinner